 By Asif Shahzad

-(Reporting by Asif Shahzad; Writing by Drazen Jorgic; Editing by Nick Macfie, Robert Birsel)
+(Writing by Asif Shahzad; Editing by Drazen Jorgic, Robert Birsel)